 '''

-[async] [match] def (arguments) -> statement; statement; ...
+[async|match|copyclosure] def (arguments) -> statement; statement; ...

 '''

 where arguments can be standard function arguments or pattern-matching function definition arguments and statement can be an assignment statement or a keyword statement.
-Note that the async and match keywords can be in any order.
+Note that the async, match, and copyclosure keywords can be combined and can be in any order.